A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?

 Panel b) shows a clock, which is influenced by the gravitational field due to the presence of a mass.
 A spherical mass, $M$, resides within the cavity, whose sole purpose is to introduce a space-time curvature, and since the measurement of time is just a Gedanken experiment, the sphere can be regarded as perfectly transparent while it does not affect the laser beam in any way, other than changing the space time curvature.
 Due to the space-time curvature induced by the sphere, the Shapiro delay \cite{Shapiro_PRL} is expected to occur, with our spherical mass taking the role of the sun.

-In figure 2, we plot the gravitational potential $\Phi(r)$, from which the gravitational force, $F_G$, felt by a test mass, $M_{test}$, can be derived through $F_G=-M_{test}\frac{d}{dr} \Phi(r)$.
+In figure \ref{three potentials}, we plot the gravitational potential $\Phi(r)$, from which the gravitational force, $F_G$, felt by a test mass, $M_{test}$, can be derived through $F_G=-M_{test}\frac{d}{dr} \Phi(r)$.
 Outside a sphere of radius $a$ the potential is given by $\Phi(r)=-GM/r$ with $G$ Newton's constant and $r$ the distance from the center of the sphere, while inside the sphere it shows a quadratic behaviour $\Phi(r)=-(GM/a) (3/2-r^2/2a^2)$, since the gravitational force grows linearly inside the sphere.
 For a light beam running through the center of the sphere, it is straightforward to integrate the gravitational time dilation.
-The magnitude of this effective time delay, for two passes, from the bottom mirror to the end mirror at the top of the diagram and back, $\Delta T_a=T_0-T_a$, follows from a consideration involving the gravitational index of refraction, which in the radial direction is $n_G(r)\approx1-2\Phi(r)/c^2$.
+The magnitude of this effective time delay, for two passes, from the bottom mirror to the end mirror at the top of the diagram and back, $\Delta T_a=T_0-T_a$, follows from a consideration involving the effect of the gravitational potential on the light traveling in the radial direction.
 Here $T_0=\frac{2L}{c}$ is the time for two passes when there is no mass present and $T_a$, is the time for two passes when a mass $M$ with radius $a$ is present in between the mirrors.

 This would imply that the ticking of time, $t_a$, measured using the period $T_a$ of our clock with a sphere with radius $a$ (Fig. 1b), would be slightly slower than the ticking of time, $t$, measured using the period $T_0$, of the same clock without the sphere (Fig. 1a):